 Even though the truncation prescription in Eq. (\ref{eq:acav}) has been developed for studying the orbital stability of circumbinary planets and not for disc truncation; we believe it has numerous interesting features that make it particularly suitable for our goal: \begin{enumerate}[(i)] \item It reproduces reasonably well the dependence of disc truncation on the binary orbital parameters.
-This can be seen in Fig. \ref{fig:pichardotest}, where we compare Eq. (\ref{eq:acav}) with disc truncation results of \citet{pichardo2005}, with a good level of agreement between the two.
-The discrepancy results in a reduced chi squared $\tilde \chi^2\sim 1$, assuming a $12\%$ error-bar on all data points -- worst discrepancy $\sim 20\%$ for the case $e_{\rm bin}=0$.\\
+This is shown in Fig. \ref{fig:pichardotest}, where we compare Eq. (\ref{eq:acav}) with the disc truncation results of \citet{pichardo2005}, with a good level of agreement between the two.
+The discrepancy results in a reduced chi squared $\tilde \chi^2\sim 1$, assuming a $12\%$ error bar on all data points, and the worst discrepancy is $\sim 20\%$ for the case $e_{\rm bin}=0$.\\

 \item It offers a straightforward estimate of the truncation radius.
-In contrast, the resonant approach (e.g., \citealp{miranda2015}) requires numerical solution of complex differential equations.
+In contrast, the resonant approach (e.g. \citealp{miranda2015}) requires numerical solution of complex differential equations.
 Moreover, since resonant mechanisms rely on the strength of the resonant torque at specific resonant locations, $a_{\rm cav}$ exhibits a step-like behaviour, with abrupt jumps when the tidal torque exceeds the viscous one.\\

 \item It accounts for the dependence of the cavity size on the mutual binary-disc inclination $i_{\rm d}$, and on disc eccentricity $e_{\rm cav}$.
 Although the first has been successfully included in resonant theory \citep{miranda2015}, at the moment no works have attempted to include the cavity eccentricity in resonant theory. \\